imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

 * Close the dialog box.
 * Restart your Mozilla Firefox.

+(*) Tested on: Snow Leopard, Lion, Mountain Lion, Mavericks, ElCapitan, (**) Tested on: Lubuntu 16.04.3 (64 bits)
+(***) Tested on: Windows 7, 8, 10 (32 & 64 bits)
 #### Legal:
-All other trademarks are the property of their respective owners.
+* All other trademarks are the property of their respective owners.
-Adobe, Flash, and Flash Player are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+* Adobe, Flash, and Flash Player are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.